WHAT’S THE DIFFERENCE BETWEEN CASH VALUE AND FACE VALUE?

 The face value and death benefit of a life insurance settlement market are the same.
 For instance, a $500,000 policy has a face value and death benefit of $500,000.

-Life insurance policies accumulate cash value over time as premiums are paid, which can be accessed in two ways.
+Life insurance policies accumulate Cash Value of Life Insurance over time as premiums are paid, which can be accessed in two ways.
 Policy holders may borrow against the accumulated funds or surrender their policy for a payout.
 Repayment of loans allows policyholders to keep their plan active and access its benefits when needed most.

 If you have an outstanding loan balance on your life insurance policy, it will be taken from the death benefits.
 However, selling your policy through a life settlement broker can provide you with much-needed cash while still alive – enabling you to reap the rewards of having had foresight and investing in such coverage!